Battle of Lake Huleh (1157): Battle

 Nur ad-Din laid siege to the fortified town of Banias at the foot of Mount Hermon.
 In June, King Baldwin III of Jerusalem assembled a Frankish army and marched to the relief of Banias and its Knights Hospitaller defenders.
 While Baldwin and his knights camped near Lake Huleh in the upper Jordan River valley, they were surprised and defeated by forces under Nur ad-Din.
 The chronicler William of Tyre noted that "no watch was kept in the Latin camp."
 Historian R. C. Smail writes that the setback was caused by Baldwin's "carelessness and lack of normal precaution when in the neighborhood of the enemy."
 Baldwin and his surviving soldiers took refuge in the nearby castle at Safad.
 Losses were considerable.
 King Baldwin barely escaped capture while Hugh of Ibelin, Bertrand of Blancfort and Odo of St Amand were captured by Nur ad-Din.
 Nur ad-Din paraded the heads of the Franks and his captives roped together in the streets of Damascus.
 Ibn al-Qalanisi wrote of many Crusader prisoners and severed heads being presented in a victorious celebration in Damascus.

 Beyond the heavy casualties suffered in the combat, few consequences attended the Christian defeat.
 Banias remained a Latin territory until 1164.
 Nur ad-Din fell ill soon after his victory, and in his absence, Baldwin mounted a campaign in northern Syria.
 The Franks failed in a siege of Shaizar but recovered the castle of Harim for the Principality of Antioch in the winter of 1157.
 This set the stage for Nur ad-Din's crushing victory over the Crusaders at the Battle of Harim in 1164.
-But the next conflict would be the Battle of al-Buqaia in 1163.
+But the next conflict would be the Battle of Butaiha in 1158.